-Freedom From the Power of Sin
+TWO: Freedom from the Power of Sin

 You’re trapped.
 You’ve tried everything to escape.
 Prayer, counsel, drugs, discipline, confession, sorrow, and repentance.
 But with every effort, every promise to do better, the clamp of sin’s hold on you grows tighter.
 You’re still a prisoner of sin.
 But what if your problem isn’t about trying harder?
 What if your problem is unbelief?